mysql_upgrade

 been added.

-o It upgrades the Performance Schema and sys schema.
+o It upgrades the Performance Schema, INFORMATION_SCHEMA, and sys

 o It examines user schemas.